Who We Are

 Our Mission

 Our mission is to love God, love your neighbors, and make disciples of Jesus Christ!
-We would love to invite you to join our worship service, as well as give you the opportunity to feel a part of our congregation and come together to praise God.
+We invite you to join us on Sunday mornings as we come together to praise God.

 Our Beliefs